View Other Content

 Kenny’s second farewell

 2012 - Kenny Dalglish took charge of his last game as Manager as we lost 1-0 at Brendan Rodgers’ Swansea City, with Danny Graham bagging the only goal of the game late on as we finished the season in a disappointing eighth spot.
 Craig Bellamy, Alexander Doni, Dirk Kuyt and Maxi Rodríguez all played their final games for the club.
+Future reds Joe Allen and Steven Caulker were on the winning side.

 Off goes Stan